eBay Dropshipping Policy UK: What's Allowed, What's Banned and the Account Risks (2026)

 eBay's help page on dropshipping is short, which is part of why so many YouTube gurus get away with misquoting it.
 The current policy makes three points:

-The policy also lists the enforcement toolkit eBay reserves for breaches: ending or removing listings, hiding or lowering listings' placement in search results, lowering your seller rating, buying or selling restrictions, and account suspension. eBay revises policy pages from time to time, so treat the live policy page as the authority before you build a business around any reading of it, including mine.
+The current page says action may include removing a listing or other content, issuing a warning, restricting activity or suspending an account.
+These are examples, not a promised sequence. eBay revises policy pages from time to time, so treat the live policy page as the authority before you build a business around any reading of it, including mine.

 'Allowed' does not mean 'endorsed'